-The Acclima DataSnap is a simple-to-use data recorder.
-It provides the ability to read and log data from a variety of SDI-12 sensors using a USB port and the Acclima SnapView software.
-Each DataSnap supports up to 10 SDI-12 sensors.
+The Acclima Solar DataSnap is a simple-to-use data recorder.
+It provides the ability to read and log data from a variety of SDI-12 sensors by plugging in micro-USB thumb drive into a micro-USB port which will automatically download the data.
+Alternatively, the Solar DataSnap can be attached via USB directly to a Windows PC laptop to which the data can be downloaded and viewed from the SnapView software.
+Each Solar DataSnap supports up to 10 SDI-12 sensors.

-The DataSnap handles all timing requirements of the SDI-12 communications protocol, making it possible to take SDI-12 sensor readings using a simple terminal program such as HyperTerminal or PuTTy.
+The Solar DataSnap handles all timing requirements of the SDI-12 communications protocol, making it possible to take SDI-12 sensor readings using a simple terminal program such as HyperTerminal or PuTTy.